WoodyGuo/Effects-Pro/README.md

 Effects-Pro
 ===========

-A practical and easy-to-use Android application to apply several filters to an image ot once.
+A practical and easy-to-use Android application to apply several filters to an image at once.

 ## Features
 * Applying several filters